 Use these apricot blueberry muffins for a decadent dessert and top them off with whipped cream or vanilla ice cream.

-- Optional: 1 tablespoon sugar blended with 1/4 teaspoon of cinnamon
+4 teaspoons cinnamon sugar, or 1 tablespoon sugar blended with 1/4 teaspoon cinnamon, optional

 Gather the ingredients.
 Preheat oven to 375 F.

 Toss chopped apricots and blueberries with lemon juice.
 Set aside.
 Grease and flour 12 muffin cups or line with paper liners.